Originally published: 20th July 2018.

 You’ll also need the Coleco BIOS from somewhere (google is your friend!) and it needs to be called BIOS.col and placed in roms/col

-Firmware will likely continue to be updated, and hopefully new emulators added (Atari 2600 and 7800, I’m looking at you!), so keep an eye on the GitHub repository.
+Firmware is continuing to be updated, and hopefully new emulators added to the springboard (Atari 7800, I’m looking at you!), so keep an eye on the GitHub repository.

 Also, there is a user-contributed ROM compatibility list at this link.